-This command runs all the tests belonging to a sub-directory of directory tests. ptests also accepts specific test suites in arguments.
-A test suite is either a name of a sub-directory in directory tests or a filename (with its complete path).
+ptests.byte runs tests belonging to a sub-directory of directory tests that is mentioned in ptests\local\config. ptests also accepts specific test suites in arguments.
+A test suite is either the name of a sub-directory in directory tests or a filename (with its path relative to the current directory).

-Example 5.6 If you want to test plug-in sparecode and specific test tests/pdg/variadic.c, just run which should display (if there are 7 tests in directory tests/sparecode)
+Example 5.5 If you want to test plug-in sparecode and specific test tests/pdg/variadic.c, just run which should display (if there are 7 tests in directory tests/sparecode)

+'''

-\$./bin/ptests.byte sparecode tests/pdg/variadic.c
+$ ./bin/ptests.byte sparecode tests/pdg/variadic.c

+'''